What is a FAFSA?

 How soon after filing my taxes will I be able to have my information imported from the IRS?

 Once your taxes have been submitted to the IRS electronically, anticipate a 10-14 day wait period to allow the IRS database to be updated.
 After this time, you should be able to access your tax information through the IRS Data Retrieval Tool (DRT).
 If you submit your tax returns to the IRS via regular mail, anticipate 6-8 weeks for the information to be received and populated in the IRS Database.

 How do I know if it will be worthwhile for me to complete the FAFSA?

 If your EFC is less than the cost of attendance (COA), you may benefit from completing the FAFSA.
 We suggest that you at least complete it for the first year to see what the results will be.
 For KS residents, the FAFSA must be completed to qualify for any aid from the state.
 Students will also need to file the FAFSA to be able to participate in the work study program or utilize the Stafford loan program.

 If I am considering transferring to Benedictine College, what should I do?

 You should complete the Admissions process and have all official transcripts from all schools sent to BC.
 You should also add BC (010256) to your list of colleges on your FAFSA.
 We will then send you an award letter/package once you are accepted by Admissions.

 What does it mean if I am selected for "verification"?

-The Department of Education selects approximately 30% of all FAFSA applications for a process called verification.
+The Department of Education selects a portion of all FAFSA applications for a process called verification.
 The school you are attending must verify certain information listed on your FAFSA.
-You will need to complete the verification worksheet and send copies of parent and student tax transcripts signed, along with W2s.
-This process may affect your EFC.
+You will need to complete the verification worksheet and provide proof of the income which you reported on your original FAFSA submission.
+If you were successful in utilizing the IRS DRT, the majority of the verification may be complete.
+You will received notification from the school regarding any additional information requirements needed.
+This process may affect your original EFC.